congdng/Fashion-Recommendation-System/README.md

 ![](https://i.imgur.com/1wafJgv.png)

 - Run crawl_data.py to crawl the data from some website on the Internet.
 Currently, I crawl from amazon.com and darveys.com.
+- Run download_image.py
 - Run get_image_numarray.py.
 This file let the trained Mobilenetv3 model run on the crawl dataset and extract a vector array with size (1,2048) for each image.
 The result then is stored to a json file.
 - Run knnfile.py to apply k-Nearest Neighbors algorithm on the crawl dataset.
 After running this, a file containing knn infomation is created in each category file.
 - Run crawl_seperate.py to make seperate JSON file for each image.
 This helps speed up the performance of the website.